intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 basis, it is often beneficial to provide declarative information that, for instance, expresses application needs than makes specific requests for action.

+### Carrying Information

+There is a distinction between what information is passed and how it is carried.
+The actually sent information may be limited, while the mechanisms for sending or requesting information can be capable of sending much more.

+There is a tradeoff here between flexibility and ensuring the minimality of information in the future.
+The concern is that a fully generic data sharing approach between different layers and parties could potentially be misused, e.g., by making the availability of some information a requirement for passing through a network.

+This is undesirable, and our recommendation is to employ very targeted, minimal information carriage mechanisms.

 ## Protecting Information and Authentication